ferninphilly/oho_coding_test/README.md

 ```
 curl -H "Content-Type: application/json" -X POST -d '{"forename":"Fernando","surname": "Pombeiro", "email": "fernincornwall@gmailcom"}' https://msufp83hvf.execute-api.eu-west-2.amazonaws.com/prod/users
 ```
+Here's a basic look at the setup of how my lambda function is being used:

+![apigateway][ScreenShotApiGateway.png]

 ##Deployment
 I have utilized the [serverless architecture](https://serverless.com/) for deployment (hence you will see the serverless yaml in the project).
 If you want to make your own project utilizing these functions you can just run